GAM (company): History

 GAM was founded as "Global Asset Management" in 1983 by Gilbert de Botton, a pioneer of the "open architecture" asset management model.
 In 1999, it was acquired by UBS.
 It remained under the UBS umbrella until Julius Baer acquired GAM and three other private banks from UBS in 2005.
 GAM acquired Augustus Asset Managers in 2009, and later in the year separated from Julius Baer to form an independent, pure-play asset manager.
 The spinoff was completed by listing GAM as a separate company in the Swiss SIX exchange.

 GAM has since then has acquired several asset managers: Arkos Capital in 2012 and Singleterry Mansley Asset Management in 2014.
-In September 2014 it appointed Alexander Friedman, the CIO of UBS Wealth Management, as the new Group CEO.
+In September 2014, it appointed Alexander Friedman, the CIO of UBS Wealth Management, as the new group CEO.
 Later, in 2015, GAM announced the acquisition of the real estate division of Renshaw Bay.
 In May 2016, GAM entered into an agreement to acquire the investment management business of Taube Hodson Stonex, a London-based global equity investment firm: the acquisition is expected to close in the third quarter 2016, subject to customary regulatory approvals.
 In June 2016, GAM entered into an agreement to acquire Cantab Capital Partners, an industry-leading multi strategy systematic manager based in Cambridge, UK.
 This acquisition was closed on 3 October 2016 following regulatory approval.

-In August 2018 GAM suspended an Investment Director and announced the suspension and liquidation of a range of Absolute Return Bond funds.
-The Investment Director was dismissed for gross misconduct in February 2019.
+In August 2018, GAM suspended an Investment Director and announced the suspension and liquidation of a range of Absolute Return Bond funds.
+The Investment Director was dismissed for gross misconduct in February 2019 for not disclosing gifts from Greensill Capital.

-In September 2019 GAM appointed Peter Sanderson (born 1978) as Group CEO who joined from BlackRock where he was a managing director holding the positions of Head of Financial Services Consulting in EMEA, since 2012, and a member of BlackRock's EMEA Executive Committee since 2014.
+In September 2019, GAM appointed Peter Sanderson (born 1978) as Group CEO who joined from BlackRock where he was a managing director holding the positions of Head of Financial Services Consulting in EMEA, since 2012, and a member of BlackRock's EMEA Executive Committee since 2014.
 Before joining BlackRock in 2006, his engagements included Mondrian Investment Partners and KPMG.

 He is a member of the Bar of England and Wales and holds a Bachelor of Laws degree from the University of Leicester.

-In May 2019 it was announced that Soros Fund Management had built up a 3% stake in the company, which it subsequently sold.
+In May 2019, it was announced that Soros Fund Management had built up a 3% stake in the company, which it subsequently sold.

-December 2019, GAM was accused of accounting ‘misstatement’ by the Swiss bourse.
+In December 2019, GAM was accused of accounting ‘misstatement’ by the Swiss bourse.

+In May 2023, Liontrust Asset Management made a £96m offer to acquire the Swiss asset manager.